pavankjadda/AngularWebsite/README.md

-# Angular Website
+# The personal website built with Angular

-Website rebuilt using Angular
+Website built using the latest Angular version

 ### How to deploy?
 1. Build project using the following command